ATNoG/ml-meta-perf/assets/docs/06-results.md

 aggregating merely made the structure explicit.
 Both halves of that are true and the choice was still wrong, for a reason that has nothing to do with the weights:

+*This aggregation comparison predates the fixed-form protocol used below.*

 | E1 fitted on | in-sample R² (476 rows) | LOO-dataset R² | comparable with E3? |
 |---|---|---|---|
 | 20 dataset means | 0.337 | **0.506** *(on 20 points)* | no |